-Born in Boston, Civin grew up in Baltimore where in high school and college he worked as an intern at Baltimore's Center Stage as a part of the audience development initiative Theater for a New Generation.
+Born in Boston, Civin grew up in Baltimore, where in high school and college he worked as an intern at Baltimore's Center Stage as a part of the audience development initiative Theater for a New Generation.
 Civin received a BA in Theater from Brown University in 1999 and, in 2009, an MFA in Art from University of California, Irvine, where he studied with Judson Dance Theater pioneer Yvonne Rainer.

-From 2009-2010, Civin was a co-organizer of Perform!
-Now!, a performance festival that took place inside and outside venues in Los Angeles' Chinatown.
-The festival created appropriate focus, time, context, and space for uninterrupted engagement with large audiences.
-He has worked with the collective Galleria Perdida, writing in response to their work, participating in their exhibition, Matryoshka, at Recess Art in New York, and curating their project: you dream of better things in Los Angeles.
+Recent exhibitions include: Shape Shifters: Performative Constructions by Renee Rendine, Marcus Civin, and Bobby English Jr., curated by Melissa Webb at School 33 in Baltimore; Hold Up, curated by Martabel Wasserman at Angels Gate Cultural Center in San Pedro, California; and Action Kits, curated by Matt Rich, at Boston Center for the Arts.
+Marcus has worked with the collective Galleria Perdida, writing in response to their work, participating in their exhibition, Matryoshka, at Recess Art in New York, and curating their project, you dream of better things, in Los Angeles.
 With Joshua Wade Smith, he created the performance Tripwire, which he and Smith performed at Delicious Spectacle in Washington, DC, and at The Supernova Performance Art Festival in Rosslyn, Virginia.
-He has participated in exhibitions in San Francisco at The Lab, in Houston at The Temporary Space, at Ruffin Gallery at University of Virginia, at Am Nuden Da in London, and in Los Angeles at: Francois Ghebaly Gallery, Los Angeles Contemporary Exhibitions, Sea and Space Explorations, Betalevel, High Energy Constructs, and Jancar Gallery among others.
+He has participated in exhibitions in San Francisco at The Lab, in Houston at The Temporary Space, at Ruffin Gallery at University of Virginia, at Pitzer College Art Galleries in Claremont, at Am Nuden Da in London, and in Los Angeles at: Francois Ghebaly Gallery, Los Angeles Contemporary Exhibitions, Sea and Space Explorations, Betalevel, High Energy Constructs, and Jancar Gallery among others.